solita/solita.github.com/readme.md

 For Windows, download & install the latest Ruby 1.9.x and Development Kit from http://rubyinstaller.org/downloads/
 **Note:** Make sure to tick the checkbox "Add Ruby to PATH" (or something).
 You can also try: https://github.com/vertiginous/pik/

 For OSX(/Linux), use the instructions below.
 If you have installed Xcode, you might have ruby (1.9.2 or something like that) already.
-No guarantinees about this working with that so use RVM
+No guarantees about this working with that so use RVM

 1. `curl -L https://get.rvm.io | bash -s stable --ruby=1.9.3`
 2. fork this repo